Marcellus, New York: Geography

 According to the United States Census Bureau, the town has a total area of 32.7 square miles (84.6 km^{2}), of which 32.5 square miles (84.3 km^{2}) is land and 0.1 square mile (0.3 km^{2}) (0.40%) is water.

-US Route 20 is an east–west highway through the southern part of the town.
+US 20 is an east–west highway through the southern part of the town.

-New York State Route 175 is an east–west highway and intersects New York State Route 174 at Marcellus village.
+NY 175 is an east–west highway and intersects with NY 174 at Marcellus village.

 Marcellus is at the eastern end of the Finger Lakes District and is at the northern end of Otisco Lake.
 High hills, deep valleys, lake and streams, make the town remarkably scenic.
 Nine Mile Creek is a noted trout stream where New York State provides several access areas.
 Marcellus Park, which was once an Onondaga County Park, was taken over by the Town of Marcellus in 1993.
 The village of Marcellus is one of 15 villages in Onondaga County.
 Baltimore Woods Nature Center is nearby.